b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 # Perhaps You Need to Write A Multi-Level Query

 A single-level SQL query of the form `SELECT ...
 FROM ...` has limited expressive power.
-Combining multiple queries into a multi-level query expands the kinds of data transformations which can be performed.
+Combining multiple queries into one multi-level query expands the kinds of data transformations which can be performed.
 SQL permits as many levels as you need!

 ```sql
 SELECT ...
 FROM